ksindi/managers-playbook/README.md

 Your job first and foremost is to execute.
 As a manager, you are a leader who harnesses your team's skills to achieve specific goals.
 To accomplish this, you need to be an adept coach, communicator, and decision-maker.
 However, these roles are merely means to an end.

-An outstanding engineering manager continuously elevates the team's standards, quickens the pace, sharpens focus, and instills a sense of purpose.
-Each week, you should see a team that has progressed beyond its previous week's performance.
-You amplify the collective potential, making the whole team greater than the sum of its parts.
+An exceptional engineering manager elevates the team's standards by fostering a culture of continuous improvement and innovation.
+Every week should mark a new milestone, with the team surpassing its previous achievements in efficiency, creativity, and problem-solving.
+You don’t just manage; you lead by example, inspiring a sharper focus and a profound sense of purpose.
+The progress is tangible and energizing.
 While staff engineers act as force multipliers through technology, you serve as a multiplier through people.

 ## How technical should I be?